-- (3) (a) Notice of application for a grant of probate or administration under s.
-108 of the Estate Administration Act, RSY 2002, c.
-77, shall include named contingent beneficiaries (where a benefit depends on the happening of a condition or an event) attached as Exhibit "A" to the date of mailing or delivery and be in Form 73 Affidavit of Notice of Application. - (b) Notice of application for a grant of probate or letters of administration may be given by email.
-Where this is done the applicant shall require written acknowledgement of the receipt of the Notice of Application and shall swear to receiving this acknowledgment in the Affidavit of Notice of Application in Form 73.
+(3) Notice of application for a grant of probate or administration under s.
+108 of the Estate Administration Act shall include named contingent beneficiaries (where a benefit depends on the happening of a condition or an event) and the date of mailing or delivery and be in Form 73.